tcpalmer/nina-scheduler/post-acquisition/reporting.md

 Target Acquisition reports can be generated from the persisted exposure metadata for [acquired images](acquisition-data.html).
 Reports can be viewed on the plugin home page (NINA Plugins > Target Scheduler) by expanding the Reporting section.

-Once you select a project and a target, the acquisition report will be displayed:
+Once you select a profile, project, and a target, the acquisition report will be displayed:

 ![](../assets/images/reporting-1.png)